joshmiller17/latex-ludography/README.md

 }
 ```

 We encourage authors who add to `games.bib` to create a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to continue building this shared ludography.
+Prior to creating your pull request, ensure that the list remains alphabetically sorted using a BibTeX tidying program like [this one](https://flamingtempura.github.io/bibtex-tidy/).